GufliMC/BrickCreatures/.github/README.md

 ### Spawns

-A spawn is a position in the world where an npc is spawned with a specific template.
+A spawn is a position in the world where an persistentCreature is spawned with a specific template.
 You can create multiple spawns with the same template.

 | Command                            | Permission                    |